-The Group has four overseas subsidiaries; three of which operate in the United States and one in Israel and whose expenses are mainly denominated in US\$.
+The Group has three overseas subsidiaries; two of which operate in the United States and one in Israel and whose expenses are mainly denominated in US\$.
 Foreign exchange risk is inherent in the Group and Company's activities and is accepted as such.
 The majority of Company expenses are denominated in pounds sterling.
-The effect of a 10% strengthening or weakening of the US dollar against sterling at the balance sheet date on the sterling denominated balances would, all other variables held constant, not result in a significant exchange gain or loss in the year.
+The effect of a 10% strengthening or weakening of the US dollar against sterling at the balance sheet date on the sterling denominated balances would, all other variables held constant, not result in a significant exchange gain or loss in the period.